 Tim received a Bachelor of Science in animal science from Penn State University, followed by Master of Science and Doctor of Philosophy (PhD) degrees in nutrition (biochemistry & physiology minors) from Cornell University.

 Julie Furrier has more than twenty-five years of experience in the areas of accounting and finance and is currently the Controller of the Schawbel Companies.
 Julie has served as the Chief Financial Officer or Controller for privately owned and publicly traded companies.
 Past affiliations include The Boston Company Advisors, Inc., Town & Country Corporation, BioSafe International, Town & Country Fine Jewelry Group, L.G.
-Balfour Company, HealthGate Data Corporation, Boston Microsystems, Flightview, Modular Genetics and aPriori Technologies.
-Her areas of expertise include financial reporting, cash flow, financial modeling and analysis, policy and process development and improvement, as well as transactional accounting.
-Julie has worked with companies to negotiate and secure private funding including implementation and on-going support of asset based lending arrangements.
+Balfour Company, HealthGate Data Corp., Boston Microsystems, Flightview, Modular Genetics and aPriori Technologies.
+Her areas of expertise include financial reporting, cash flow management, financial modeling and analysis, policy and process development and improvement, as well as transactional accounting.
+Julie has worked with companies to negotiate and secure private funding including implementation and on-going support of asset based lending arrangements, as well as negotiation and management of lending agreements with commercial lenders.

 and Barney and he successfully launched the Teletubbies brand in North America.
 His management oversight and leadership skills range from a start-up with few employees to global businesses with thousands of employees.